 Remember, moderation is key when it comes to feeding mandarins to your dog.
 Treat mandarin oranges as occasional, flavorful additions to their diet, rather than a primary source of nutrition.
 If you notice any adverse reactions such as vomiting, diarrhea, or gastric irritation, discontinue feeding mandarins and consult with your veterinarian.

-In conclusion while dogs can enjoy mandarins in moderation it’s worth exploring alternative treat options that might be more suitable for your companion.
-While not toxic per se , mandarins don’t necessarily offer benefits either.
+In conclusion while dogs can enjoy a few pierces of mandarin, it’s worth exploring alternative treat options that might be more suitable for your furry friend.
+While not considered toxic per se, mandarins don’t necessarily make your pet healthier.
 Offering a segment as a treat is unlikely to cause harm but keep in mind that there are plenty of treats available that your dog may prefer.

 Can I Feed My Puppy Mandarin Oranges?